Your First Filling

 If your feeling is large, you may experience some minor hypersensitivity to temperature changes.
 Give it some time, as the nerve of your tooth will need to respond to the changes that were made in the enamel structure.
 Using a sensitivity toothpaste can help.

-Keep your filling small by scheduling check-ups every 6 months at Marconi Dental Group in Sacramento.
+Keep your filling small by scheduling check-ups every 6 months at Marconi Dental Group in Carmichael.
 Even if you’ve not been to the dentist in years, we are here to get your smile back in tiptop shape again!